 This efficient fungicide means crops are better able to withstand disease pressures, meaning when they are harvested, they are healthier, and yields are higher.
 That means growers can achieve better prices for their crops, offering economic security and peace of mind.

 When it comes to developing a new crop protection tool for farmers, everything starts with a single molecule.
-Through rigorous cycles of designing, testing and refining, a promising candidate emerges in the laboratory.
+Through years of rigorous testing and refining, a promising candidate emerges in the laboratory.

-Growers worldwide employ diverse strategies to prevent powdery mildew in their crops.
-Cultural practices form the foundation, including proper spacing between plants for better air circulation, avoiding overhead irrigation, removing infected debris, crop rotation, and strategic pruning.
-These methods create an environment less conducive to fungal growth.
+Growers can use different strategies to help prevent powdery mildew infection in their crops.
+Cultural practices, such as improved spacing between plants for better air circulation, avoiding overhead irrigation, removing any infected debris, crop rotation, and strategic pruning, can create an environment less favorable to fungal growth.

-Integrated disease management builds on these practices, incorporating regular monitoring, disease forecasting models, and a range of interventions.
-These may include organic fungicides like sulfur, biological control agents such as Bacillus subtilis, and targeted chemical fungicide applications.
+Integrated disease management also helps support healthy plant growth.
+This includes regular monitoring, utilizing disease forecasting models, and implementing a range of interventions which may include organic fungicides like sulfur, biological control agents such as Bacillus subtilis, and targeted chemical fungicide applications when necessary.

-Selecting resistant varieties offers significant benefits, including reduced fungicide use, lower costs, decreased environmental impact, and more consistent yields.
-Examples include powdery mildew-resistant cucumbers and wheat varieties with Pm genes.
+Choosing resistant varieties can help growers reduce fungicide use, lower costs, decrease environmental impact, and stabilize yields – for example, powdery mildew-resistant cucumbers and wheat varieties with Pm genes.

-Innovative approaches continue to emerge, such as UV-C light treatments in greenhouses, silicon-based fertilizers to enhance plant defences, and companion planting with naturally fungicidal plants.
-Environmental management, particularly in controlled settings, focuses on humidity control, optimizing plant nutrition, and careful irrigation management.
+New approaches, such as UV-C light treatments in greenhouses, silicon-based fertilizers to enhance plant defences, and companion planting with naturally fungicidal plants, also help to boost a plant’s defenses.

 To prevent a disease developing resistance it is important to alternate between different active ingredients.
 Growers should pay attention to the mode of action the product has.